Nant-y-Cwm Alumni

 Founder of ‘Human-Made’ Tech Company

 At 17 I really delved into tech and was the whizz kid that knew everything about computers.
-When I got interested I went from 0-100.
-There’s absolutely no need to have been using your computers your whole life in order to learn the skills to be good with them.
+Once I became interested, I progressed rapidly.
+You don’t need a childhood using computers to develop the skills to excel with them.

-I didn’t have tech at home when I was a chid, we didn’t have a computer until I was 14, no TV no phone etc. The Steiner curriculum was more of the same, but after finishing school I really got interested in programming and it was an advantage that it wasn’t normalised for me in childhood.
+I didn’t have tech at home when I was a child, we didn’t have a computer until I was 14, and no television.
+After finishing school I really got interested in programming and it was an advantage that it wasn’t normalised for me in childhood.

 Anna Hargreaves